Dataplate/dataplate/api/python/README.md

-DataPlane - Python Data Access API
+DataPlate - Python Data Access API
 ===================================

 ## Usage

-For instructions, please refer to the DataPlane Portal.
+For instructions, please refer to the DataPlate Portal.